 The Aspinall Foundation's founder, John Aspinall, dreamed of reintroducing gorillas bred at Howletts and Port Lympne back to the wild almost as soon as he started collecting and breeding them in the early 1970s.

 Today, this dream is being carried forward by his son, and current chairman of The Aspinall Foundation, Damian Aspinall.
 Working alongside our partner parks Howletts & Port Lympne, The Aspinall Foundation has created ground-breaking reintroduction projects across the world, resulting in a number of world firsts for conservation including the first ever cheetah cubs to be born in the wild to captive-born rewilded parents and the birth of the first ever baby to captive-born gorillas released into the wild.

 These reintroductions are implemented with a gold standard in planning and execution.
 Reintroductions are bold and not without risk but, as we have proven, can yield enormous returns not only for the individual animals now living back in their natural habitat but for entire species returned to areas where they have previously been hunted to extinction.

 The Aspinall Foundation's ground-breaking conservation projects in Congo, Gabon, Southern Africa, Indonesia and Madagascar are leading the way in the protection, rescue and reintroduction of endangered animals.Find Out More

 How you can help

-Education is key to animal conservation.
-We focus on educating communities in both the UK and overseas; explaining how we can protect vulnerable animals and their natural habitats.Find Out More
+Education is key to long-lasting animal conservation.
+We focus on educating local communities in both the UK and overseas.
+Our work helps raise awareness and encourages communities to protect vulnerable animals and habitats.Find Out More